 '''

 // Note: personnelRecord object was previously populated with data

 // Step 1: Create a message buffer object.
 This object uses the

 // default size increment for buffer expansion..

-AsnlBerEncodeBuffer encodeBuffer = new AsnlBerEncodeBuffer();
+Asn1BerEncodeBuffer encodeBuffer = new Asn1BerEncodeBuffer();

 // Step 2: Invoke the encode method.
 Note that it must be done

 // from within a try/catch block..

 try {

 personnelRecord.encode (encodeBuffer, true);

 if (trace) {

 System.out.println ("Encoding was successful");

 System.out.println ("Hex dump of encoded record:");

 encodeBuffer.hexDump ();

 System.out.println ("Binary dump:");

 encodeBuffer.binDump ();

 }

 // Step 3: Access the encoded message component.
 In this

 // case, we use methods in the class to write the component

 // to a file and output a formatted dump to the message.dmp

 // file..

-// Write the encoded record to a file

-encodeBuffer.write (new FileOutputStream (filename));

-// Generate a dump file for comparisons

-encodeBuffer.hexDump

 '''